Kathmandu, Pokhara and Chitwan Tour

 What's Included

-• All airport transfers as per itinerary
+• All necessary airport transfers as per the detailed itinerary.

-• Domestic flight from Kathmandu to Pokhara
+• Domestic air ticket from Kathmandu to Pokhara.

 Not Included

-• International airfare
+• International airfare to and from Nepal.

-• Tips and gratuities
+• Tips and gratuities for guides, drivers, and hotel staff.

-• Any services not mentioned in inclusions
+• Any optional tours, activities, or services not clearly mentioned in the inclusions section.

 Do's & Don'ts